asminer/meddly/docs/_releases/unreleased.md

 ### Implementation

-* New implementations for PLUS, MINUS operators
+* New implementations for PLUS, MINUS, MULTIPLY operators